Who do you listen to? Who are your teachers, instructors and chief advisers?

 1:10 For there are many unruly and vain talkers and deceivers, specially they of the circumcision: 1:11 Whose mouths must be stopped, who subvert whole houses, teaching things which they ought not, for filthy lucre’s sake.
 1:12 One of themselves, even a prophet of their own, said, the Cretians are alway liars, evil beasts, slow bellies.

 1:13 This witness is true.
 Wherefore rebuke them sharply, that they may be sound in the faith; 1:14 Not giving heed to Jewish fables, and commandments of men, that turn from the truth.

 Titus 2:1 But speak thou the things which become sound doctrine: 2:2 That the aged men be sober, grave, temperate, sound in faith, in charity, in patience.
 2:3 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things;

-We acquire wisdom by associating with those who are wise and prudent in their own lives; not just our friends but also by the leaders and religious groups we associate with.
+We acquire wisdom by asking God for it, by diligently studying the Word of God and applying it in our conduct, and by associating with those who are wise and prudent in their own lives; not just our friends but also by the leaders and religious groups we associate with.

 Proverbs 13:20 He that walketh with wise men shall be wise: but a companion of fools shall be destroyed.